-- · Student is sent to the office. - An office referral form is completed and entered into SWIS. - If this is a level 1 or 2 Behavior, the teacher should send down all accompanying documentation. - · Administrator will conference with student. - Student and has opportunity to share perspective and seek supports. - Administrator will contact the parent about the issue. - Parent will be given an opportunity to share perspective and/or seek support - Parent may be asked to come to the school for an immediate conference.
-Restorative Action Plan will be completed. - Student will be allowed to re-enter the classroom once they have met the requirements of their Restorative Action Plan. - Parent and teacher will be given a copy of the corrective action letter.
-Administrator will conduct re-entry meeting with student to ensure completion of all required pieces of their restorative action plan.

-Desired Outcome: Restorative Action Plan

-Communication: Administrator will communicate outcome office referral to parent and teacher.

-Next Steps: After four weeks, the administrator, student and parent could decide to... • Student completed Restorative Action Plan and returns to class.

-- Revise and extend Student-Parent Contract with administrator monitoring.

-- Schedule a BIT meeting

-- May move to student to Step #5

-Step #5: Check In and Check Out

-Participants: BIT Team, teacher, student and family

-- After several office referrals for disruptive behaviors, an administrator could create a check in and check out system for the student. - This would begin by creating a plan with the student and BIS with input from teacher and student. - The student and BIS would write a SMART goal for their undesired behavior. - \bullet The BIS would put into place a intervention system for the student. \circ Set clear Check In Dates and Times - o Identify consequences for both positive and negative behaviors. - o Identify skills or strategies to help the student improve behavior. o Set up times to meet with counselor or BIS to develop those skills or strategies. - Determine the roles and responsibilities of the student, parent, teacher and administrators to support students in their Plan.
+□ Student is sent to the office. □ An office referral form is completed and provided to the admin. □ If this is a chronic minor behavior, the teacher should include all accompanying documentation. □ Administrator will confer with the student. □ Student has opportunity to share perspectives and seek support. □ Administrator will contact the parent about the issue. □ Parent will be given an opportunity to share perspective and/or seek support □ Parent may be asked to come to the school for an immediate conference. □ Restorative Action Plan will be completed. □ Student will be allowed to re-enter the classroom once they have met the requirements of their Restorative Action Plan. □ Parent and teacher will be given a copy of the restorative action plan. □ Administrator will conduct re-entry meeting with student to ensure completion of all required pieces of their restorative action plan.
+Desired Outcome: Restorative Action Plan Communication: Administrator will communicate outcome office referral to parent and teacher.
+Next Steps: After four weeks, the administrator, student and parent could decide to ☐ Complete Restorative Action Plan and return to class. ☐ Revise and extend Student-Parent Contract with administrator monitoring. ☐ Schedule a BIT meeting ☐ May move to student to Step #5 Step #5: Check In and Check Out Participants: BIT Team, teacher, student and family □ After several office referrals for disruptive behaviors, an administrator could create a check in and check out system for the student. □ This would begin by creating a plan with the student and BIS with input from teacher and student. □ The student and BIS would write a SMART goal for their undesired behavior. □ The BIS would put into place an intervention system for the student. □ Set clear Check In Dates and Times ☐ Identify consequences for both positive and negative behaviors. ☐ Identify skills or strategies to help the student improve behavior. ☐ Set up times to meet with counselor or BIS to develop those skills or strategies. ☐ Determine the roles and responsibilities of the student, parent, teacher and administrators to support students in their Plan.

-Desired Outcome: Check In and Check Out Plan

-Communication: BIS will check in with student on a schedule to ensure the plan is being followed.
+Desired Outcome: Check In and Check Out Plan Communication: BIS will check in with student on a schedule to ensure the plan is being followed.
 BIS will communicate progress to teacher, parent, and administration regularly.

-Next Steps: After four weeks, an administrator could...

-- Exit student from Check In and Check Out System - o Revise and Repeat Check In and Check Out Plan - Schedule a BIT meeting - Move student to Step #6
+Next Steps: After four weeks, an administrator could Exit student from Check In and Check Out System Revise and Repeat Check In and Check Out Plan Schedule a BIT meeting Move student to Step #6

-Step #6: Individual Student Intervention

-Participants: BIT Team, teacher, student and family

-- At multiple points in the process of helping the student improve behavior, the student could be referred to the BIT Team.

-- The team would review student information.

-- Turn around forms

-- Student Contracts

-- Student Parent Contracts

-- Office Referrals

-- Check In and Check Out Plans

-- Grades and Attendance Records

-- Assessments, IEPs or 504 Plans - The team might also ask the teacher and parent to fill out checklists or inventories to gather more information specific to the student and behaviors.
-At a BIT meeting, - o the team will review the information to identify undesirable behaviors, o determine sequence of behaviors to address in terms of importance, o The BIT leader will determine the appropriate next steps for to help the student develop positive behavior. - The Plan will be tracked in the Individual Student Intervention System on SWIS Suite

-Desired Outcome: Positive Behavior Intervention Plan

-Communication: The BIT Team will assign a plan manager to ensure clear communication to student, teacher, parent, administration and team.
+Step #6: Individual Student Intervention Participants: BIT Team, teacher, student and family □ At multiple points in the process of helping the student improve behavior, the student could be referred to the BIT Team. □ The team would review student information. □ Turn around forms □ Student Contracts □ Student Parent Contracts □ Office Referrals □ Check In and Check Out Plans □ Grades and Attendance Records □ Assessments, IEPs or 504 Plans □ The team might also ask the teacher and parent to fill out checklists or inventories to gather more information specific to the student and behaviors. □ At a BIT meeting; □ the team will review the information to identify undesirable behaviors □ determine sequence of behaviors to address in terms of importance □ The BIT leader will determine the appropriate next steps to help the student develop positive behavior. □ The Plan will be tracked in the Individual Student Intervention System on SWIS Suite Desired Outcome: Positive Behavior Intervention Plan Communication: The BIT Team will assign a plan manager to ensure clear communication to student, teacher, parent, administration and team.